haikuginger/beekeeper/README.rst

 automatically determine what data type a particular variable is, and put it exactly where it needs to go.

-Beekeeper will also automatically handle parsing data.
+beekeeper will also automatically handle parsing data.
 When you send data, beekeeper will read the MIME type that was defined in the variable for that data, and try to automatically move it from a "Python" format (e.g., a dictionary) to the right REST API format (e.g., JSON).